daxcee/sonic-pi/BUILD-MAC.md

 ./mac-build-all.sh
 ```

 ## 4. Start Sonic Pi

-Finally, you can run your newly compiled `Sonic Pi` app within the new `build`
+Finally, you can run your newly compiled `Sonic Pi` app within the new `build/gui`
 directly either by double clicking it in the Finder or via the terminal:

 ```
-./build/Sonic\ Pi.app/Contents/MacOS/Sonic\ Pi
+./build/gui/Sonic\ Pi.app/Contents/MacOS/Sonic\ Pi

 ```

 ## Good Luck!

 Good luck and please share your new live coding adventure with us over on:

 https://in-thread.sonic-pi.net

 #### Anaconda users beware!